andrewrossi-ux/persona-form/templates/persona-viewer-v3.md

 ## Domain Vocabulary

-`feed, stream, overhead, scene, IC (incident commander), EOC, CP, TOC, situational awareness, common operating picture, COP, ICS, unified command, mutual aid, interoperability, NIMS, staging, operational period, IAP (incident action plan), CJIS, FOIA, public records request`
+`feed, stream, overhead, scene, IC, EOC, CP, TOC, situational awareness, common operating picture, COP, ICS, unified command, mutual aid, interoperability, NIMS, staging, operational period, IAP, CJIS, FOIA, public records request`

 ## Wish List

-- Just let me see the feed.
+Just let me see the feed.
 No login screens during an incident.
 No setup.
 I tap a link and I'm watching.
-- Show me the video with context — where the drone is on a map, where my people are, what the CAD says.
-Don't make me hold all of that in my head.
-- Let me watch multiple feeds at once, or at least switch between them without losing what I was looking at.
-- When I share a link with a partner agency, it should just work for them too — no account required.
+Show me the video with context — where the drone is on a map, where my people are, what the CAD says.
+Let me watch multiple feeds at once, or at least switch between them without losing what I was looking at.
+When I share a link with a partner agency, it should just work for them too — no account required.